 Corporate Recovery and Insolvency

-There are five forms of formal insolvency and business recovery procedures available for companies in the UK.
-These are:
+There are five forms of formal insolvency and business recovery procedures available for companies in the UK:

 - Company Voluntary Arrangement